kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ### Handling the truncation

-The labels are centered, but the bottom label has become compressed to the point of almost disappearing, and that's because of the constraint that's still in the storyboard.
+The labels are centered, but when the upper name label has content that causes it to overflow onto two lines, the bottom label has become compressed to the point of almost disappearing.
+This is because of the constraint that's still in the storyboard.

-So, in order to satisfy that constraint as well as the newly added centering constraint, the bottom label had to compress itself.
-And you can't really remove the constraint from the storyboard since you would get the following missing constraint error:
+In order to satisfy that constraint as well as the newly added centering constraint, the bottom label had to compress itself.
+You can't remove the constraint from the storyboard since you would get the following missing constraint error:
 ![bordered width=70%](images/33-missing-constraint-error_660x188.png)

 Instead, simply set it as a placeholder constraint.
 This is a trick to tell Xcode that you'll leave this constraint here for the storyboard, but you want it removed at runtime since you've got it covered in code.